har-nick/libspeedhack-wrapper/README.md

 # libspeedhack-wrapper

-A simple Python script to use with hotkeys to increase/decrease a game's speed to your liking.
+A simple Python script to use with hotkeys for easier control of [libspeedhack](https://github.com/evg-zhabotinsky/libspeedhack).

 ## Description